Azure/azure-powershell/src/Network/Network/help/Az.Network.md

 Resizes an existing virtual network gateway.

 ### [Restart-AzNetworkVirtualAppliance](Restart-AzNetworkVirtualAppliance.md)
-Restarts an existing Network Virtual Appliance's instances
+Restarts a virtual machine instance in the Network Virtual Appliance or all the instances in a Network Virtual Appliance.

 ### [Set-AzApplicationGateway](Set-AzApplicationGateway.md)
 Updates an application gateway.